Dreamland (Coney Island, 2009)

 Dreamland was an amusement park in Coney Island, Brooklyn, New York City that operated at the site of the defunct Astroland park for the 2009 season.
 It was replaced with a new Luna Park the following year.

 The park was operated by Anthony Raffaele for Thor Equities.
 The park contained two large freak shows as well as independent attractions to see a giant snake, a giant rat (really a baby capybara), and a tiny woman.
 It also included a carousel, a scrambler, and other rides.

-Thor Equities shut the park down before the end of the 2009 season due to $600,000 in unpaid back rent, locking them out in the middle of the night without a formal eviction.
+Thor Equities shut the park down before the end of the 2009 season because the operators had accumulated $600,000 in unpaid back rent.
+Thor locked the operators out in the middle of the night without a formal eviction.